fraunhofer-igd-iva/create-nxtstart-app/src/templates/general/README.md

 Until we implement the changes to accomodate the new requirements by dependencies you can rerun nxtstart and disable the option to use the latest dependency versions and rather use an older tested state of all dependecies.

-# Run your project
+# Necessary steps after creating your project

+## General

 - Run `yarn install` (or `npm install` for npm) once to make sure all dependencies are installed.
 - Fill the `.env` file with necessary variables where nxtstart placed placeholder data.
 - If you selected Prisma, refer to the corresponding section of this README before running your app.
 - Run the project using `yarn run dev` (or `npm run dev` for npm) from the project root.
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
   You can start editing the page by modifying `app/[locale]/page.tsx`.
 The page auto-updates as you edit the file.
   This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
 - Nxtstart creates a `/nxtstart.config.json` file in the project root.
 This file contains the preinstalled examples and can be removed once you don't want to use the default landing page and default NavBar tabs.
 - Additionally the default landing page provides useful links for all included libraries and links to all implemented examples that you can explore.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.